fallwith/resume/james.md

 *Sorrento Valley, CA*

 * Worked on a small skunkworks team exploring AWS and OpenStack cloud solutions
-* Provided first and third party PlayStation video game development teams with server-side online functionality such as leaderboards, profiles, chat, game servers, metrics, trophies, and data syncing
+* Provided 1st and 3rd party PlayStation video game dev teams with server-side functionality such as leaderboards, profiles, chat, game servers, metrics, trophies, and ghost data
 * Made significant contributions to all aspects of our various Ruby based applications using Rails, Sinatra, Resque, Rake, and EventMachine
 * Shared responsibility for all cloud based architecture, provisioning, and deployments against public (AWS) and private (OpenStack) cloud environments and lead the development of Vagrant/VirtualBox based development environment virtualization
 * Utilized several AWS services to handle significant production traffic (10,000 concurrent requests a second)